 This Kabab is not only delicious but very succulent too.
 It is ideal to serve at cocktail & kitty parties.
 You can mould, freeze & grill/fry these kababs even at short notice.
 It is excellent in lunch boxes as well as a picnic lunch.
 They are wonderful as an anytime snack.
-Try these awesome kababs… they are worth the effort!
-J
+Try this awesome Kheema Pudina Kabab… it's worth the effort!

 In a sufficiently large bowl, mix together all the above ingredients except oil.